H-Mountain/Corona-Invader/README.md

 # Corona-Invader
-Stupid game based on Space Invader.
+Stupid game based on Space Invader. <br />
+Pardon the messy sprite and assests spread all over, this i was my first ever project.

 ##### Credit: